Modeling spatial tail dependence with Cauchy convolution processes: Inference

 {We now assume that the pseudo-uniform scores $\{\uu_i\}_{i=1}^n$ obtained in Section~\ref{subsec-est-0} are driven by the copula stemming from the extended model $\tilde{Z}(\ss)$ in \eqref{eq-convgauss}.
 In addition to the parametric kernel function $k(\ss,\ss^*;\tht_K)$ described by the vector of parameters $\tht_K$, we now need to estimate the correlation function $\rho_G(\delta;\tht_G)$ parametrized by a vector $\tht_G$, and the mixture parameter $\beta\geq0$.}

 {Parameter estimation is now more tricky, but parameters can nevertheless be estimated in two steps by noticing that the copula of the limiting extreme-value process $Z_{\rm EV}(\ss)$ only depends on the kernel parameters $\tht_K$.
 In the first step, $\tht_K$ can thus be estimated by matching empirical and model-based estimates of the tail dependence coefficient for different pairs of sites.
 More precisely, let $\lambda_{jk}(\tht_K)$ be the tail dependence coefficient defined in \eqref{eq:lambdaU} corresponding to the pair of variables $\{\tilde{Z}(\ss_j),\tilde{Z}(\ss_k)\}$.
-On the one hand, $\lambda_{jk}$ can be estimated non-parametrically from the pseudo-uniform scores $\{(u_{ij},u_{ik})^\top\}_{i=1}^n$ for each pair of sites $\{\ss_j,\ss_k\}$ as
+On the one hand, $\lambda_{jk}$ can be estimated non-parametrically from the pseudo-uniform scores $\{(u_{ij},u_{ik})^\top\}_{i=1}^n$ for each pair of sites $\{\ss_j,\ss_k\}$, e.g., as

 where $u\approx 1$ is a high threshold on the uniform scale.
 The empirical estimator $\widehat\lambda_{jk}$ is consistent as $n\to\infty$ and $u\equiv u_n\to1$ such that $n(1-u_n)\to\infty$.
 Many other valid non-parametric estimators of the tail dependence coefficient exist.
-In particular, as the copula stemming from $\tilde{Z}(\ss)$ is reflection-symmetric, it would be possible to combine information from the lower and upper tails to estimate $\lambda_{jk}(\tht_K)$ but here we restrict ourselves to the empirical estimator \eqref{eq:lambdanonpar}, which is quite standard and better reflects the upper tail.
+In particular, as the copula stemming from $\tilde{Z}(\ss)$ is reflection-symmetric, it would be possible to combine information from the lower and upper tails to estimate $\lambda_{jk}(\tht_K)$.
+Hereafter, we rely on an improved estimator proposed by \citet{Lee.Joe.ea2018}, which works well for small sample sizes.
 On the other hand, from Propositions~\ref{prop1-EVlim1} and \ref{prop2-EVlim1}, we have

 where $\ell(w_1,w_2)$ is the stable tail dependence function of $\{\tilde{Z}(\ss_j),\tilde{Z}(\ss_k)\}^\top$, and $\zeta(\ss,\ss^*) \equiv \zeta(\ss,\ss^*;\tht_K) = {k(\ss,\ss^*;\tht_K)/\int_{\mathbb R^2}k(\ss,\ss^*;\tht_K)\d \ss^*}$.
 The coefficient $\lambda_{jk}(\tht_K)$ can be expressed in simple form as a function of $\tht_K$ for many parametric families of kernels.
 We consider one example in the simulation study reported in Section~\ref{sec-simstudy}.
 The parameter $\tht_K$ can then be estimated by least squares as follows: